mahsamajd/CVPR-LLMPi/README.md

 ---

 ## 📚 Project Overview
+- Trade-off analysis between model accuracy, latency, and energy efficiency with quantization for edge AI applications
 - Post-training quantization (PTQ) of Large Language Models (LLMs) including Phi-3, Gemma, and Llama-3 across multiple bit-widths (Q2, Q4, Q6, Q8)
 - Quantization-Aware Training (QAT) applied to BitNet models (ternary quantization, Q1.58)
 - Benchmarking model performance using Tokens per Second (TPS), Tokens per Joule (TPJ), and Words per Battery Life (W/BL)
 - Evaluation of quantization impact on semantic coherence using NUBIA scores
 - Real-world deployment and energy measurements on Raspberry Pi 5.

-- Trade-off analysis between model accuracy, latency, and energy efficiency for edge AI applications
+---

+## 📈 Accuracy vs. Latency Trade-off
+This work presents a detailed evaluation of how quantization impacts the trade-off between accuracy and latency in LLM inference on edge devices.
+- Models such as **Phi3B** and **BitNet** exhibit strong resilience to quantization, maintaining high NUBIA scores even at lower bit-widths (Q4, Q6).
+- **BitNet models** using quantization-aware training (Q1.58) achieve real-time inference speeds with minimal loss in semantic quality.
+- Models like **Llama1B**, **Gemma2B**, and **Phi3B** show that PTQ can serve as a viable and efficient alternative to QAT, offering competitive accuracy-latency trade-offs.

 ---